-"There is evidence that acupuncture influences the production of and distribution of a great many neurotransmitters and neuromodulators, and that this in turn alters the perception of pain." - David Eisenberg
+"There is evidence that acupuncture influences the production and the distribution of a great number of neurotransmitters and neuromodulators, and in turn, alters the perception of pain." - David Eisenberg

-Acupuncture has helped billions of people over the past 5,000 years.
+Acupuncture has helped millions of people over the past 5,000 years.

 Acupuncture care helps to relieve symptoms and signs of many health problems.
 It can also uncover the underlying root cause(s) of those symptoms.